Start Submission Become a Reviewer

 SwissEnvEO Architecture and implemented software components.

 SwissEnvEO is an extension of a previous system that was purely based on SDI concepts and technologies.
-It adopts SDI components, namely GeoNetwork and GeoServer, for creating, managing and publishing respectively metadata and data according to widely adopted geospatial information standards promoted by the OGC and ISO/TC211 (Coetzee et al., 2020; Kotsev et al., 2020).
+It adopts SDI components, namely GeoNetwork and GeoServer, for creating, managing and publishing respectively metadata and data according to widely adopted geospatial information standards promoted by the OGC and ISO/TC211 (; ).
 These components ensure compatibility with the geospatial domain.
 To align with FAIR and expend the usage of data products generated with the Swiss Data Cube, the SDI component is complemented with Yareta, the University of Geneva digital solution for archiving and preserving research data for long term.
 It has been developed to facilitate the work of researchers, including the management, and sharing of research data.
 Designed in strict accordance with the FAIR principles that govern research data management best practices, Yareta fulfills the Data Repository requirements of funders.
 Therefore, the proposed solution for the downstream tier of the Swiss Data Cube strengthens the publication and sharing of final value-added/decision-ready products (e.g., validated analysis results) while at the same time separating the usage of the SDC between scientific/data analysts end-users and more general end-users.
 This then helps to further broaden the usage of these products.
 It took a couple of days to connect GeoNetwork with the digital repository while the longest process (i.e., a few weeks) was the production of all archives in compliance with the guidelines for research data management.
 Table 2 summarizes the implemented solutions and main capabilities of SwissEnvEO (launched in December 2020) in accordance with FAIR principles.

 Table 2